haberdashPI/vscode-modal-keys/docs/doc_index.md

 | `__mode`        | `string    | A string specifying the current mode
 | `__count`       | `number`   | A number indicating the prefixed numerical values in front of a command: see below.

-When you type a modal command you can prefix it with numbers, these are passed using the `__count` variable to your command.
+When you type a modal command you can prefix it with numbers: these are passed using the `__count` variable to your command.

 As a full example of using `__count`, the following would bind h to move left (like vim) in all modes.